-(\$125 Administrative fee will be charged annually) Payments due the 1st of each month (August, September, October, November, December) Fall Semester.
+(\$125 Administrative fee will be charged annually)

+Payments are due the 1st of each month (September, October, November, December) during the Fall Semester.
 Spring semester payments are due the 1st of each month (February, March, April, May).

 Any non-current student with a past due balance will be subject to any/all collection fees up to 33.3% and/or attorney fees necessary to collect the amount due.
-Students with a past due account will not be permitted to register for classes, have transcripts or diploma released until paid in full.
+Students with a past due account will not be permitted to register for classes, have official transcripts or a diploma released until paid in full.